Vishvam10/Nexter/README.md

 # Nexter

-Just a static site to practice SASS, CSS Grid and Flexbox
+Just a static site to practice SASS, CSS Grid, Flexbox and npm.

 **The UI :**